gaepdit/air-web/docs/Workflows/Enforcement-workflow.md

 * An Enforcement Action can be edited while the Case File is open.
 * An Enforcement Action can be submitted for review, creating an Enforcement Action Review.
 * An Enforcement Action Review can be completed, updating the Enforcement Action status.
-* An Enforcement Action can be issued (closed as sent) or canceled (closed as unsent), both of which disable the review process.
+* An Enforcement Action can be issued (sent to facility) or canceled (closed as unsent), both of which disable the review process.
 * An Enforcement Action can be deleted *(not shown in diagram)*.